-The cast of Private Practice came out last night for the American Cancer Society event to Blow Out Cancer, and while Kate Walsh and company gathered to raise money for that good cause, they also spilled secrets about season three.
+The cast of Private Practice came out last night in support of the American Cancer Society, and while Kate Walsh and company gathered to raise money for that good cause, they also spilled secrets about season three.
 (FYI: Shonda Rhimes' shows do a lot of medical charity work.
 Grey's Anatomy castmembers have appeared at Red Cross events before, and it looks like the Practice peeps may have just have found their perfect charity match as well!)

 We hit up the intimate dinner at Spago Beverly Hills to find out what's happening at Oceanside Wellness this year, and from the sound of it, there might be a new sheriff in town.

 So who's going to run the practice now that Naomi (Audra McDonald) and Addison's power struggle has left it in shambles?